.

 Male doctor working on a laptop at his desk.

-By the early 2020s, many labs began migrating away from CoPath LIS in favor of laboratory LIS solutions designed for today’s regulatory, technical, and operational demands.
-Oracle’s acquisition of Cerner in 2022 further underscored this shift, as Oracle’s focus moved toward larger enterprise systems, leaving many CoPath users uncertain about long-term support.
+By the early 2020s, many labs had begun migrating away from CoPath’s lab information system in favor of medical LIS solutions designed to meet today's regulatory, technical, and operational demands.
+Oracle's acquisition of Cerner in 2022 further underscored this shift, as Oracle's focus moved toward larger enterprise systems, leaving many CoPath users uncertain about long-term support.

-Today, CoPath is widely regarded as an end-of-life LIS software, with many labs transitioning to cloud-native LIS systems like the all-in-one medical LIS and lab RCM platform offered by LigoLab, which emphasizes:
+Today, CoPath is widely regarded as end-of-life LIS software.
+Labs transitioning from CoPath are increasingly moving to cloud-native LIS systems such as LigoLab's all-in-one medical LIS and lab billing platform, which emphasizes:

-• Automation and AI Integration: Reducing manual tasks and LIS staffing needs while enabling predictive analytics.
+Automation and AI Integration: Reducing manual tasks and staffing needs while enabling predictive analytics across clinical and financial workflows.

-• Scalable Solutions: Supporting growth without requiring a complete overhaul of the lab information system because of that growth.
+Scalable Solutions: Supporting growth without requiring a complete overhaul of the laboratory information system as volume and complexity increase.

-• Interoperability: Seamlessly connecting with EHRs, lab billing/laboratory revenue cycle management platforms, and diagnostic tools.
+Interoperability: Seamlessly connecting with EHRs, laboratory revenue cycle management platforms, and diagnostic tools through modern interface standards.

-• Compliance and Security: Meeting modern regulatory requirements, including HIPAA and CLIA standards.
+Compliance and Security: Meeting modern regulatory requirements, including SOC 2, HIPAA, and CLIA standards, through embedded compliance verification and robust security infrastructure.

 Discover More: A Detailed Look at How Modern Laboratory Information Systems Fully Support Quality Control